geertgeerits/CubeSolvergg/README.md

 Their work is greatly appreciated!

 Due to trademark issues, the app is currently unavailable in the Apple App Store in all countries.
-Likewise, the Android version is not available in the Google Play Store in the USA, Europe, and certain other regions.